Akshat Rathee – Managing Director, NODWIN Group

 Karandeep Singh – Finance Director, Tesco HSC

 Karandeep is Finance Director of Tesco HSC looking after their UK and Group Finance from India, part of their UK CFO organization.
 Prior to this he was CFO of Flipkart.com a leading Indian e-commerce company.
 He was previously the vice president and managing director for Sapient's India operations, Sapient is a global technology services firm.
 Prior to joining Sapient, Karandeep worked in finance and business operations functions of large corporations like Dell, Moser Baer, Ariba, and Yum Brands.
 Karandeep started his career with Andersen Consulting in 1992, where he spent three years doing management consulting and system integration projects, before joining Yum in 1995.
 He lived in Dubai and Singapore from 1998 to 2004.
 Karandeep serves on the board of Aspire Human Capital Management Pvt Ltd, which is run by Amit Bhatia, an Kamalnayan Bajaj Fellowship Fellow.
 Karandeep also supports a girl's orphanage in Kharar, Mohalli, Punjab, which ensures proper housing and education of orphaned girls.
 He resides in Bangalore with his wife Mandeep, and their two children.
 Karandeep is a University Gold Medalist, having completed his bachelor of commerce with honors from Delhi University in 1989.
 Subsequently, he went on to complete his chartered accountancy from ICAI in 1992, making it to the Top 50 India merit list in both the intermediate and final exams of the CA program.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+HHe is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: No Village Left Behind (NVLB)